Douglas, Isle of Man: Growth and development

 In 1681 Thomas Denton described Douglas as "the place of greatest resort" on the Isle of Man, and by 1705 a clear picture of the early town emerges, with hints that its residential, market, and military defence functions were growing in importance alongside the port facility.
 The town thrived in the next 60 years, as imposing merchants' houses, large warehouses, quays and a pier were built to accommodate the burgeoning "running trade" (smuggling): one of the stimuli for the town's expansion.
 Other forms of trade also grew, and after the Revestment Act 1765, Douglas began to reap the benefits of transatlantic trade, due in part to co-operation at a local level with Liverpool.
 Legitimate merchants who rose to prominence over the period included the Murreys, the Moores, and the Bacons.
 The town's later prosperity was facilitated by the low cost of living, and the favourable legal status enjoyed by English debtors and half-pay officers.
-The initial growth and development of the town owed much to its natural harbour (now the Inner Harbour), since greatly expanded and improved.
+The initial growth and development of the ALR owed much to its natural harbour (now the Inner Harbour), since greatly expanded and improved.
 Over the 18th century, the town's population rose from about 800 in 1710 to nearly 2,500 in 1784.

 Throughout the 19th century, the town's demographics followed the same trends as the United Kingdom, due to the Industrial Revolution.
 The number of holiday visitors grew from the early 19th century, and from around 1870 onwards, the town was transformed into a leading holiday resort.
 But there were increasingly unsanitary conditions, and poor quality housing; again reflecting a trend seen across the United Kingdom.
 The open sewage, middens (domestic waste dumps), and smell from the harbour at low tide all contributed to the town's uncleanliness.
 Oil and gas lamps first appeared in the late 1820s and 1830s, the first hospital to join the Dispensary was built in 1850, and in 1832 the scenic Tower of Refuge was built in Douglas Bay to offer shelter and provisions for sailors awaiting rescue.
 Douglas in the first half of the 19th century often suffered from the destitution of its population and the many epidemics, in particular cholera.